-If you're eligible for an identification card, you may apply for it by doing the following:
+If you're eligible for an ID card, you may apply for it by doing the following:

 - Complete the Application for an ID (SCDMV Form 447-NC)

-An identification card expires five years after it's issued.
-If you're renewing your identification card less than nine months from its expiration date, the renewal process is the same as if it wasn't expired.
+An ID card expires eight years after it's issued.
+If you're renewing your ID card less than nine months from its expiration date, the renewal process is the same as if it wasn't expired.

 - Show proof of identity if the SCDMV doesn't have it on file